 The audience wants to see us go through the door previously unopened, and embrace the choice that is at first glance seemingly implausible.
 Theatrical improv often adopts a competitive frame, particular in the short-form tradition such as in franchises like Theatresports and Comedysportz; however, we must be vigilant as players that this conceit does not infuse our scene work together on stage.
 Performing with “emotional armor” or a stance that is never willing to cede the high ground can become exhausting to perform opposite.

 I would also muse that in a world that is becoming increasingly polarized, watching characters change and improvisers accept a multitude of possibilities is a pretty radical and dynamic act all in itself.
-If you subscribe to the practice of show postmortems this commitment to deep listening, gut checking, honoring our partner’s insights, and willingness to take on new information with grace and kindness strikes me as an excellent model for enabling company change and inclusiveness as well.
+If you subscribe to the practice of show postmortems this commitment to deep listening, gut checking, honoring our partner’s insights, and adopting a willingness to take on new information with grace and kindness strikes me as an excellent model for enabling company change and inclusiveness as well.
 For if we are not ultimately willing to change based on what we hear from our artistic partners or the greater communities around us, we are doomed to have the same conversations and battles into perpetuity.

 We’re halfway through the Commandments!
 If you’ve missed some, you can find them in the blog archives on my website here.
-I know I can struggle with this week’s concept at times.
-What are you working on changing as an improviser?

 Connected Game: It’s Tuesday